-Unfortunately, what many Church leaders today are turning out are half-baked cakes – believers who are inadequately trained, discipled, mentored or equipped for the work of ministry and thus unprofitable both to God’s Kingdom and the society.
+Unfortunately, many Church leaders today are turning out are half-baked cakes – believers who are inadequately trained, discipled, mentored, or equipped for the work of ministry and thus unprofitable both to God’s Kingdom and the society.

 Why hiding who and what you are from God?

-He sees and knows you inside out; for there is nothing hidden before Him!
+He sees and knows you inside out, for there is nothing hidden before God!

 Put off your mask of religion today, open your corrupt heart to Jesus and turn over your rotten and stinking life to Him.
 Jesus will give you a new heart and a new life.
-This is what Jesus does best – transforming a rotten and stinking life to a holy and glorious one.
+This is what Jesus does best—transforming a rotten and smelly life into a holy and glorious one.

 Surrender yours to Him today!

-Prayer: My Dear Heavenly Father, I am fed up with my life of pretence and hypocrisy.
-Here I am a wretched and stinking hypocrite!
-I repent, believe and confess Jesus Christ today as my Lord and Saviour.
-Thank you Lord for giving me a brand new heart and life in Christ, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I am fed up with my life of pretense and hypocrisy.
+Here I am, a wretched and stinking hypocrite!
+I repent, believe, and confess Jesus Christ today as my Lord and Saviour.
+Thank you, Lord, for giving me a brand-new heart and life in Christ, in Jesus’ name.
 Amen.